flood-io/element/packages/element/docs/examples/examples_element_cli.md

 ## Generate a new test file

 Use the `generate` command to generate a basic test script that includes the necessary imports, some basic configuration, and an example test step.
-This is a complete test that you can run straight away to see immediate results, and is a great starting point for writing you own tests.
+This is a complete test that you can run straight away to see immediate results and is a great starting point for writing you own tests.

 The `generate` command takes the file name of your new script as input: